Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Discussion

-\textbf{H$\alpha$ Emission:} J2008 exhibits Balmer (H$\alpha$ and H$\beta$) emission in its optical spectrum, while J1901 shows no detectable emission lines.
-The presence of hydrogen emission in J2008 indicates the existence of a co-rotating half ring of hydrogen-rich material trapped in the magnetosphere close to the WD (at a distance of $\sim20-35$ WD radii from the surface).
-If a similar structure is present in ZTF\,J1901, the density or temperature in the disk would have to be smaller, causing the emission lines to be too weak to be detected.

-\textbf{Cooling Age:} J1901 has a cooling age of approximately 470 Myr, while J2008 exhibits a higher effective temperature, implying an almost ten times younger age of about 60 Myr.
+Furthermore, J2008 exhibits Balmer (H$\alpha$ and H$\beta$) emission in its optical spectrum, which indicates the existence of a co-rotating half ring of hydrogen-rich material trapped in the magnetosphere close to the WD (at a distance of $\approx$\,20-35 WD radii from the surface).
+As no emission lines are detected in the spectrum of J1901, if a similar structure is present, the density or temperature in the disc would have to be smaller, causing the emission lines to be too weak to be detected.
+Finally, J1901 has a cooling age of approximately 470 Myr, while J2008 exhibits a higher effective temperature, implying an almost ten times younger age of about 60 Myr.

-Taken together, these similarities and differences could suggest that J1901 and J2008 represent two snapshots in the life cycle of similar ultramassive, highly magnetised WDs formed via double-degenerate mergers.
+Taken together, these similarities and differences could suggest that J1901 and J2008 represent two snapshots in the life cycle of the same class of systems.
 J2008 is observed in a younger state, showing stronger X-ray emission and Balmer emission, possibly due to a larger reservoir of circumstellar material.
-J1901, older by several hundred million years, has cooled and depleted its circumstellar material, resulting in weaker X-ray emission, the absence of emission lines from trapped material and smaller spin down rate.
-Alternatively, if the X-rays are powered by a wind, the difference in X-ray luminosity could be due to the larger mass and surface gravity of J1901, causing a weaker wind.
+J1901, older by several hundred million years, has cooled and depleted its circumstellar material, resulting in weaker X-ray emission, the absence of emission lines from trapped material and possibly a smaller spin-down rate.
+Alternatively, if the X-rays are powered by a wind, the difference in X-ray luminosity could be due to the larger mass and surface gravity of J1901, which would be causing a weaker wind.